colussim/GoLC/README.md

 ❗️ Exclude directories.
 To exclude directories from your repository from the analysis, initialize the variable **'ExcludePaths': ['']**.
 For example, to exclude two directories: **'ExcludePaths': ['test1', 'pkg/test2']**.

+❗️ The parameters **Zip**

+The Zip parameter improves performance if you have very large repositories.To enable it, you need to set it to true.

  ✅ Run GoLC